wujian16/Cornell-MOE/README.md

 observations.
 The comparison between q-KG and d-KG on 10 independent runs are as follows,
 <center><img src="https://github.com/wujian16/qKG/blob/jianwu_18_cpp_continuous_fidelity/KISSGP.jpg" height="400" width="450"></center>

-### Mode: HeSBO embedding for the high dimensional BO
+### Mode: Use the HeSBO embedding for high dimensional problems
 See [Nayebi et al, 2019][32].
-We provide a subspcae embedding called HeSBO which is combined with Cornell-MOE and enables it to implement Bayesian Optimization in higher dimensional spaces.
-One can run the main.py script with the following command and two additional arguments to trigger KG(EI) using HeSBO embedding.
+The HeSBO framework allows to run Cornell-MOE on high-dimensional problems with hundreds of tunable parameters.
+Here the input search space is mapped to a random subspace of low dimension that contains an optimum with good probability (see the paper for details and guarantees).
+One can run the main.py script with the following command and two additional arguments to trigger KG(EI) using HeSBO embedding: The keyword 'HeSBO' activates the embedding and the positive integer sets the dimension of the embedded subspace.
 ```
 # python main.py [obj_func_name] [method_name] [num_to_sample] [job_id] [hesbo_flag] [effective_dim]
 $ python main.py Hartmann6 KG 4 1 HeSBO 3
 ```
-The above code runs HeSBO embedding alongside KG assuming that the effective dimension is 3.
-HeSBO needs to know the effective dimensionality of the objective function.
-If the user does not specify the effective dimension, the algorithm assigns a default value to it.
+The above code runs KG with a HeSBO embedding of dimension 3.
+In practice, a higher dimension may give better solutions.
+However, the convergence may be slower due to the larger search space.
+If the dimension is not specified, then a default value is used.

 ## Correct performance evaluation with knowledge gradient acquisition functions